Converting Request Data into Entities

 the request data from the array format held in the request, and the entities

 that the ORM uses.
-The Table class provides an easy and efficient way to convert
+The Table class provides an efficient way to convert

 one or many entities from request data.
 You can convert a single entity using: